Menu

 PictureYour Hair & Scalp Need An Acidic Environment.

-Some have wondered why it is that we have special ‘soap’ for our hair & don’t simply use the same cleansers we use on our bodies.
-The answer is quite simple: Hair prefers an acidic environment.
-By ‘acidic,’ I mean the natural pH, or Potential of Hydrogen, of the hair & scalp.
-The natural acidic pH of human hair, generally between 4.5 & 5.5 on the pH scale, prevents the growth of bacteria & fungi, & also keeps the hair cuticle closed & healthy.
+Some wonder why it is that we have special ‘soap’ for our hair & don’t simply use the same cleansers we use on our bodies.
+The answer to this is quite simple really: Your Hair & Scalp prefer an acidic environment.
+By ‘acidic,’ I am talking about the natural pH, or Potential of Hydrogen, of the hair & scalp.
+This natural acidic pH of human hair, generally between 4.5 & 5.5 on the pH scale, prevents the growth of bacteria & fungi, & also keeps the hair cuticle closed & healthy.

-Now, soaps are basic in pH, so what you are using on your body is not ideal for your hair & scalp.
-Good-quality, natural Shampoo Bars are formulated specifically for hair with pH in mind, & are best when followed with an acidic rinse. [more on that in a bit] When produced properly, natural shampoo bars will have as low a pH as possible, making them closer to neutral on the pH scale.
+Now, soap is basic/alkaline in pH, so what you are using on your body is not ideal for your hair & scalp.
+Good-quality, natural Shampoo Bars are formulated specifically for hair with pH in mind, & perform best when followed with an acidic rinse. [more on that in a bit] When produced properly, natural shampoo bars will have as low a pH as possible.
 For example, our Du Jardin Shampoo Bars are specially formulated to be super-fatted & have salts added to help lower their pH.
-This helps significantly, but the bars are still soap & therefore still mildly basic/alkaline in pH & healthy hair must be slightly acidic in order to protect the scalp & keep the cuticle closed.
-This is achieved by following your shampooing with ANY natural shampoo bar with an acidic rinse -- especially if you have hard water [I’m looking at you New England!]
-This rinse closes the cuticle & restores the pH, protecting the scalp & adding shine to the hair.
+This helps significantly, but the bars are still soap & therefore still mildly basic/alkaline in pH.
+Healthy hair must be slightly acidic in order to protect the scalp & keep the cuticle closed.
+This is achieved by following your cleansing with ANY natural shampoo bar with an acidic rinse-especially if you have hard water [I’m looking at you New England!]
+This rinse closes the cuticle & restores the pH, protecting the scalp & hair, as well as adding shine.

 PictureThere Are Many Options For Your Acidic Rinse.

-It is a simple, easy step -- indeed easier even than using a bottled conditioner.
+It is a simple, easy step, indeed easier even than using a bottled conditioner.
 There are many options for this rinse.
-Keeping a bottle with 1 or 2 TBS of lemon juice per 1 cup of water at hand is my preferred choice.
+Keeping a bottle with 1 or 2 TBS of lemon juice per 1 cup of water at hand is an easy option.
 Some use citric acid or apple cider vinegar instead of lemon [2 TBS : 1 Cup water.]
 All of these are equally effective & simply a matter of personal preference-- although I will say, if you can handle the scent of the ACV, you will be rewarded with incredibly shiny hair!
 The strong vinegar scent dissipates completely by the time your hair is dry, but is so powerful that many find it a deterrent, myself included.
+Using an acidic rinse will reset your pH, remove build-up from hair, strengthen hair shafts, & add beautiful shine.

-Some may find due to the texture of their hair, or the time of the year, that they want a bit more moisture.
+Some may find due to the texture of their hair, or the time of the year, that they occasionally want a bit more moisture.
 For this we recommend a small, pea-sized drop of almond, jojoba, or argan oil lightly rubbed in your hands.
 Gently run your hands over dry hair starting from about half way down the hair shaft to the ends, adding an extra level of nourishment & shine.
 For thermal heat protection put 2 drops in the palm of your hand & gently massage into damp hair after showering.
 Your hair will feel silky soft after blow-drying.
-Many companies, ourselves included, also make hair specific Conditioning Oil Blends for these purposes.
+Many companies, ourselves included, also make a hair specific Conditioning Oil blend for these purposes, as well as light-weight, Leave In Conditioners - both are excellent options for SLS-Free Shampoo Bar users.

-PictureIt Can Take time For Your Body To Adjust To 'Chemical-Free' Cleansing.
+PictureIt Can Take time For Your Body To Adjust To 'Toxin-Free' Cleansing.

 The Transition Period &